 - International Criminal History Records Searches: are also available

 Note: Criminal history is only one facet of an applicant's character.
 For example, Education, Employment, and Professional License verifications check an applicant's history for appropriate skills, experience, and workplace behaviors.
 Relatively few prospective employees have criminal records relevant to the position for which they are being considered.
 On the other hand issues are regularly uncovered when conducting Education, Employment, and Professional License verifications.
 For information about what goes into a complete background check see Comprehensive Background Checks

 What Shows up on a Criminal Background Check For Employment?A County Criminal Record Check will show felony criminal history information if any.
 Misdemeanor or infraction information may also appear.
 A Federal Criminal Record Check will show criminal histories for federal crimes or crimes committed on federal property.
-'Statewide' and 'Nationwide' checks, National Wants and Warrants, Sex Offender Registry checks, and Global Homeland Security Search will show if an applicant is listed on the respective database.
+'Statewide' and 'Nationwide' checks, Sex Offender Registry checks, and Global Homeland Security Search will show if an applicant is listed on the respective database.
 For more information about what shows on a complete background check, see What Shows Up On A Background Check For Employment?